-I look for global citizen with global business acumen, cultural business acumen and the ability to adapt leadership style and practices to the local cultural needs.
+I look for a global citizen with global business acumen, cultural business acumen and the ability to adapt leadership style and practices to the local cultural needs.
 If an organization is committed to global growth, it needs to develop a bench of global leaders before there is a specific need.
-A crash course in working globally doesn?t necessarily create the true multidimensional global / cultural mindset that a true global leader needs.??
+A crash course in working globally doesn’t necessarily create the true multidimensional global / cultural mindset that a true global leader needs.
 The worst scenario takes place when an organization has a global post that needs to be assigned.
 The leader assigned is a home office SME but has never worked internationally.
-This person is ?immersed? in everything local in the 2 weeks prior to being reassigned, and we consider that person ?fit for purpose?.??
-Consider that an emergency measure ? not a long-term global strategy.
+This person is “immersed” in everything local in the 2 weeks prior to being reassigned, and we consider that person fit for purpose?
+Consider that an emergency measure, not a long-term global strategy.

 Q3: How important is cultural competency in international business hiring/promotion decisions?